1.1 Corporate Information

 a) Property, Plant and Equipment/Intangible Assets

 Property, Plant and Equipment/ Other Intangible Assets are depreciated/amortised over their estimated useful lives, after taking into account estimated residual value.
 The useful lives and residual values are based on the Company's historical experience with similar assets and taking into account anticipated technological changes or commercial obsolescence.
 Management reviews the estimated useful lives and residual values of the assets annually in order to determine the amount of depreciation/amortisation to be recorded during any reporting period.
-The depreciation/amortisation for future periods is revised, if there are significant changes from previous estimates and accordingly, the unamortised/depreciable amount is charged over the remaining useful life of the assets.
+The depreciation/amortisation for future periods is revised, if there are significant changes from previous estimates and accordingly, the unamortised/ depreciable amount is charged over the remaining useful life of the assets.

 b) Leased Assets

-periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
+Identification of a lease requires significant judgment in assessing the lease term (including anticipated renewals) and the applicable discount rate.
+The Company determines the lease term as the non-cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
 In assessing whether the Company is reasonably certain to exercise an option to extend a lease, or not to exercise an option to terminate a lease, it considers all relevant facts and circumstances that create an economic incentive for the Company to exercise the option to extend the lease, or not to exercise the option to terminate the lease.
 The Company revises the lease term if there is a change in the non-cancellable period of a lease.
-The lease payments are discounted using the interest rate implicit in the lease or, if not readily determinable, using the RBI lending rates increased by 2%.
+The lease payments are discounted

 c) Fair Value measurements of Financial Instruments